YashasviRawat15/IRCTC-API/README.md

 # IRCTC Railway Management System

-## Problem Statement

-Hey there, Mr. X. You have been assigned the task of designing a **Railway Management System** similar to IRCTC.
-Users should be able to search for available trains between two stations, check seat availability, and book seats if available.
-The system must support real-time seat booking with concurrency control to prevent multiple users from booking the same seat simultaneously.

----

 This project is a **Railway Management System** built using **Node.js**, **Express.js**, and **MySQL**.
 It provides functionalities for train bookings, seat availability checking, and role-based access for users and admins.